 The funeral service may be held on any day of the week except Sundays or Holy Saturday, at the funeral home or the church.
 The priest leads the funeral service that involves prayers, readings or singing hymns together with the congregation.
 Towards the end of prayers, the priest usually offers inspirational messages to the mourners about life and death.

-The casket is always placed facing east with the feet towards the alter.
+The casket is always placed facing east with the feet towards the altar.
 The open casket allows mourners to view the deceased one last time and to pay their last respects.
 A farewell kiss, referred to as “The Kiss of Peace and Anointing” is a common tradition.
 Passing mourners usually place a flower on top of the casket.

 The burial ceremony